pixijs/guides/_basics/getting-started.md

 * Load the PixiJS library
 * Create a [PIXI.Application]({{ site.data.links.api-application }})
 * Add the generated view to the DOM
-* Add images to the stage
+* Add an image to the stage
 * Write an update loop

 Let's walk through them together.